They are a logical, SEO-friendly way to organize your content, and they’re only becoming more important in 2026.

 2. Figure out what you need to cover in your content pillar

 The key here is to choose subtopics that are highly related to the main topic.
+Here are a few ways to find them:

-A. From your expertise
+A. Draw on your own expertise

 If you’re an expert or familiar with the niche, then you probably have an idea of what you need to cover.
 For example, if you’re a yoga teacher, you likely already know the different types of yoga poses that beginners should master first.